Pitt-JonesLab/pitt-joneslab.github.io/_undergrads/nikkinacion.md

 twitter: Fran_Nacion
 linkedin: francesca-nicole-nacion
 github: nikkinacion1
-description: Francesca (Nikki) Nacion is a rising senior chemical engineering major on the traditional track with a mathematics minor.
+description: Nikki is a rising senior Chemical Engineering major on the traditional track with a Mathematics minor.
 She is passionate about computational/machine learning research and hopes to apply it to chemical energy.
 During her free time, she enjoys running and playing tennis.
 ---